susansayre/eco280/content/en/materials/homework/hw2-regressions-w-code.md

 ### Step 3

-Create a new do file and save it as `regression-code.do` in your `hw2-gitusername` folder.
+Stata programs are written in files called "do files" because they end with the extension .do.
+To create a new one, type `doedit` in the console to open the do file editor.
+Save the file as `regression-code.do` in your `hw2-gitusername` folder.
 Begin writing your code in this file.
 It is common practice to include comments in your do file to separate steps and help other users (or yourself in a few weeks) understand what the different sections do.
 Although this will be a very short program, we will follow this practice here.
 Use an `*` at the beginning of a line to denote a comment.

 ### Step 4a